flare-foundation/docs/docs/exchange/architecture.md

 The [Exchange server](#exchange-server) updates this DB in response to user's deposits and withdrawals.

-### Flare Observation Node
+### Flare Observer Node

-An observation node is a regular Flare node that does not partake in [consensus](glossary.md#consensus) but is still aware of the current state of the blockchain and allows submitting transactions. **It is highly recommended** that Exchanges deploy their own observation nodes to access the network, instead of relying on third-party services.
-Read the [Deploying an Observation Node](../infra/observation/deploying.md) guide to learn how to do this.
+An observer node is a regular Flare node that does not partake in [consensus](glossary.md#consensus) but is still aware of the current state of the blockchain and allows submitting transactions. **It is highly recommended** that Exchanges deploy their own observer nodes to access the network, instead of relying on third-party services.
+Read the [Deploying an Observer Node](../infra/observation/deploying.md) guide to learn how to do this.

 ## Detecting Deposits